aistairc/BENNERD/README.md

     BENNERD               24.27     42.95     47.07     48.81     50.00     50.92
     ------------------------------------------------------------------------------
 ```
-# Summary
-We presented the **BENNERD** system for entity linking, hoping that we can bring insights for the COVID-19 studies on making scientific discoveries.
-The **BENNERD** system is continually evolving; we will continue to improve the system as well as to implement new functions such as relation extraction to further facilitate COVID-19 research.

 # Acknowledgement
 This work is based on results obtained from a project commissioned by the Public/Private R&D Investment Strategic Expansion PrograM (PRISM)